 Retail companies should always pay more attention to their customers.
 They need to keep modifying their strategies and promotions until they resonate with their needs.

-Retail businesses can get information from a variety of sources to build powerful personas of customers and identify their types.
+Retail businesses can gather information from a variety of sources to build robust customer personas and identify customer types.

 When they have a clear idea of who their customers are and what they like, it becomes much easier to develop a corporate brand image that matches their interests.

-Create strong marketing campaigns by merging these personas with whatever goes into their emails and social media accounts.
+Create strong marketing campaigns by integrating these personas into their emails and social media accounts.

-Customer intelligence in retail runs the appropriate AI-based analytical and modeling procedures and produces the desired results.
+Customer intelligence in retail involves implementing appropriate AI-based analytical and modeling procedures to produce the desired results.

 What is the Use of Customer Intelligence in Finance?